 As part of the naturalization process, you will be required to attend an interview where it will be necessary for you to show the ability to read, write, and speak in English.
 The naturalization interview is an in-depth interview where the immigration officer inquires into your personal background including your marriage history, your children and parents, trips taken outside the United States, criminal history, your association with groups, clubs, and organizations, and much more.
 You must also show knowledge and understanding of U.S. history and the U.S. form of government, display loyalty to the principles of the U.S. Constitution, and you must be willing to take the Oath of Allegiance.

 If you would like to apply for naturalization, please contact the Law Office of Casais and Prias.
-Our office will represent you in preparing and submitting your application for naturalization, we will prepare you for the naturalization interview, and an attorney will accompany you to the naturalization interview.
+Our attorneys will represent you in preparing and submitting your application for naturalization, we will prepare you for the naturalization interview, and an attorney will accompany you to the naturalization interview.